Compiling SFML with CMake

 Here are all the targets that are available, depending on the configure options that you chose:

-| Target | Meaning |
+Target | Meaning |

 all |

 This is the default target, it is used if no target is explicitly specified.
-It builds all the targets that produce a binary (sfml libraries and examples). |
+It builds all the targets that produce a binary (SFML libraries and examples). |

 sfml‑system |

 Builds the corresponding SFML library.
-The "sfml-main" target is available only on Windows systems. |
+The "sfml-main" target is available only when building for Windows. |

 cocoa |